Tiger JK considers “making a hip-hop song for children”

 Already, the Hallyu wind is already rising.

 (JK) Certainly the interest in our country has grown.
 It was unthinkable but artistes now know of [our] idol groups.
 We have benefitted thanks to them.
 Only recently, we went to Singapore and found out that we had a fan club there.
 There I saw [Hallyu’s] potential.
 I finally came to understand that Hallyu is not just limited to idol music.
 However, even with that culture, I feel that global standards must still be met.
-If issues like racial discrimination, sexual exploitation of underage artistes become real problems, it can be the death of [Hallyu].”
+If issues like racial discrimination, exploitation of underage artistes become real problems, it can be the death of [Hallyu].”

 The album project that the couple is currently working on